hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 Knowing the whole performance distribution or deriving the risk metrics including CVaR is particularly beneficial in a real-life situation where safety matters.
 For example, in recommender systems, we are interested in stably providing good-quality products rather than sometimes providing an extremely good one while sometimes hurting user satisfaction seriously with bad items.
-Moreover, in the self-driving cars, catastrophic accidents should be avoided even if its probability is small (e.g., less than 10%).
+Moreover, in self-driving cars, catastrophic accidents should be avoided even if the probability is small (e.g., less than 10%).
 We believe that the release of cumulative distribution OPE implementations will boost the applicability of OPE in practical situations.